 significant bits) of the signed signal.

-is then fed through the Vector Concat block along with the other signal's
+through the Vector Concat block along with the other signal's

 UFix_2_0.
 The Concat operation is then followed by a

 second Vector Reinterpret that forces the output of the Vector Concat block back

 into a signed interpretation with the binary point appropriately repositioned.

 Though three blocks are required in this construction, the hardware implementation is realized as simply a bus concatenation, which has no cost in hardware.